Christian Brothers University: Schools

+The Rosa Deal School of Arts supports undergraduate programs in Psychology, Creative Writing, English for Corporate Communications, Neuroscience, BFA programs in Studio Arts and in Graphic Design, as well as, Religion and Philosophy.
+It also offers undergraduate and graduate programs in Education, leading to licensure and add-on endorsements.
+The School houses a Master of Science in Clinical Mental Health Counseling.

 Accreditation

 The university is accredited by the Southern Association of Colleges and Schools.
+The university is currently on probation due to a number of major shortfalls including financial struggles and student recruitment and retention issues.

+The university's Gadomski School of Engineering has four engineering programs, including Chemical Engineering, Civil Engineering, Electrical Engineering, and Mechanical Engineering, that are accredited by the Accreditation Board for Engineering and Technology (ABET).

+In 2023, the physician's assistant program was accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) but lost its accreditation in 2023 after being placed on probation in 2021.

-The university's education department is accredited by the Council for the Accreditation of Educator Preparation (CAEP) but is on probation, and is in danger of completely losing accreditation within 2 years.
+The university's teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Study abroad

 As a member of the Lasallian Consortium, i.e. the seven Lasallian universities in the United States, CBU offers study abroad semesters in Australia, Brazil, China, England, France, Ireland, Italy, Mexico, South Africa, and Spain.

 Facilities

 Campus

 Christian Brothers University is located on a 75 acre wooded campus in the heart of Midtown, Memphis, four miles (6 km) east of Downtown.
 It is across from the Memphis Fairgrounds, home of the Simmons Bank Liberty Stadium, and diagonally positioned from the Cooper-Young Neighborhood.

 The first building on campus, Kenrick Hall, constructed in 1939 as the original Christian Brothers High School, was demolished in 2015 to make room for the Rosa Deal School of Arts, set to open in January 2017.
 In 2021, CBU installed a manufactured building, which houses the nursing program.
 The campus includes the Rosa Deal School of Arts, Cooper Wilson Sciences Building, and the Benilde Hall Engineering Lab, which is currently being expanded, as well as sports facilities for basketball, volleyball, soccer, baseball, and softball.

 The university's architecture follows the Georgian style popular at the time of the campus' relocation to East Parkway.
 Arch-covered walkways traverse the main campus, allowing students and faculty to get to most buildings shielded from the weather.
 The campus is enclosed by an iron fence with brick accents with entrances on East Parkway South, Central Avenue, and Avery Avenue.
-Security gates have been added to facilities on the northside of the campus in 2023.
+Security gates have been added to facilities on the north side of the campus in 2023.